Bobby van Jaarsveld: Music

 In February 2016, his single "Middernag Serenade" peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart of the top-selling Afrikaans singles in South Africa.
 In the same year, his single "HOLY" topped the South African iTunes chart.
 In 2018, he released a new single, "Die Land", with Steve Hofmeyr, Bok van Blerk, Jay, and Rohan du Toit.
 The song peaked at number 2 on the Maroela Media Afrikaanse Top-20 chart.
 In December 2019, his single "Ek weet al kanal", a duet with Demi Lee Moore, topped the Maroela Media Afrikaanse Top-20 chart.
 In October 2020, his single "Sprokie", a duet with Early B, peaked at number 11 on the Maroela Media Afrikaanse Top-20 chart.
 In August 2023, his single "Toe, nou en altyd", also peaked at number 11 on the Maroela Media Afrikaanse Top-20 chart.

 In March 2024, he released the single "Verlore seun", which peaked at number 7 on the Maroela Media Afrikaanse Top-20 chart.
 In August of the same year, he released the single "Lief My Weer Lewendig".
 The song peaked at number 14 on the Maroela Media Afrikaanse Top-20 chart.
 In August, he also performed the national anthem of South Africa in Perth in Australia before kickoff of the test match between the Australia national rugby union team and South Africa national rugby union team.

 In December 2024, he released a new single, "Niks Soos Liefde Nie" (Nothing Like Love), which reflects on the end of his marriage.
 The song debuted at number 18 on the Maroela Media Afrikaanse Top-20 chart.

 In April 2025, his single "Wat Dit Ook Al Vat" peaked at number 6 on the Maroela Media Afrikaanse Top-20 chart.
 Later that month, he had a second hit on the chart, with "Shut up en soen my", a duet with Irene-Louise Van Wyk, peaking at number 2.
+In August of the same year, he topped the chart with "Boer Ding".

+In March 2026, his single "Regte Plekke" peaked at number 3 on the Maroela Media Afrikaans Top-20 chart.